2020-2021 SCIE Ambassadors

 The SCIE Ambassador Program meets five to six times per semester.
-Meetings are held in the evening and dinner is provided during each session.
+Meetings are held in the evening, when the group convenes on campus, dinner is provided during the session.
 Each session is 2 hours.
 A schedule of topics and speakers are planned for the year in residence, however Ambassadors are encouraged to co-create the experience.
 Specifically, each session will begin with the opportunity to discuss any issues or concerns that have surfaced since the last meeting.
 Further, if there are particular topics or speakers that an Ambassador would like to see added to the schedule, they are encouraged to make those requests known.

 The capstone project for the SCIE Ambassador Program is the development of a strategic brief or a group project.
 The SCIE Ambassador Strategic Brief is not only a description of the program, including profiles of each Ambassador, but it is a collection of top recommendations from the current cohort.
 Throughout the year in residence, Ambassadors will have the opportunity to make suggestions and recommendations to improve the climate for all students on the MCV campus.
 During the second semester, Ambassadors will be asked to vote on their top 3 recommendations.
 At least one session will be devoted to fully developing those recommendations to be included in the capstone project.
 The development of the recommendations include considering the resources needed to implement the recommendation, identifying university partners, as well as considering any potential barriers to its implementation.
 Each SCIE Ambassador will receive a copy of the Strategic Brief as will the Vice President for Health Sciences and the Assistant and Associate Deans of Students in each of the five health sciences schools.